claire828/ai-grace-diary/README.md

-# 🌟 AI Language Diary
+# 🌟 AI Grace Diary

-> A modern diary application powered by AI that helps you understand your emotional journey through intelligent analysis and gentle insights.
+> A modern Node.js + Express + PostgreSQL + Vue 3 + RxJS diary application powered by AI that helps you understand your emotional journey through intelligent analysis and gentle insights.

 ## ✨ Overview

-AI Language Diary is a full-stack web application that combines personal journaling with AI-powered emotional analysis.
+AI Grace Diary is a full-stack web application that combines personal journaling with AI-powered emotional analysis.
 Write your daily thoughts and receive personalized insights about your emotional patterns, stress levels, and mental well-being from Google's Gemini AI.

 ## 🚀 Features